r-spatialecology/landscapemetrics/CONTRIBUTING.md

 ### Ask a question :interrobang:

 Browse the [documentation](https://r-spatialecology.github.io/landscapemetrics/) to see if you can find a solution.
 Still stuck?
-Open an [issue on GitHub](https://github.com/r-spatialecology/landscapemetrics/issues) on GitHub.
+Open an [issue on GitHub](https://github.com/r-spatialecology/landscapemetrics/issues).
 We'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 If you want to ask a question in private get in contact by [mhk.hesselbarth\<at\>gmail.com](mailto:mhk.hesselbarth@gmail.com) or [sciaini.marco<at>gmail.com](mailto:sciaini.marco@gmail.com).